 This year's recipients are Agnes Lomu- Penitani and Chris Lock.

 Agnes was recently diagnosed with Stage 4 colon cancer that is metastatic to her liver and lungs.
 She is a wife and mother to three beautiful young children, one of which has a rare genetic disease that requires extensive care.
 Agnes has been a hero and champion in the community, helping the refugee community in Utah and volunteering with the SLC Pacific Island Business Alliance.

 As Agnes is undergoing treatment and caring for her young children, she has not been able to work full-time.
 Proceeds from this event will help the Lomu-Penitani with living and medical expenses.

 In 2015, Chris was diagnosed with Stage 4 naseo-pharyngeal cancer.
-He completed treatment at the end of that year, but is no longer able to work.
-Last year his oncologist discovered necrosis of the brain, which has impacted Chris' short term memory.
+He completed treatment at the end of that year, and was cleared as cancer free.
+The good news was short lived as last year his oncologist discovered necrosis of the brain as a result of the aggressive cancer treatments.
+This has impacted Chris' mood, independence, short term memory, and ability to work.

-Chris and his wife Amy have endured these medical conditions while supporting their teenage and young adult children through church missions and college.
+Chris' and his wife Amy have endured these medical conditions all while supporting their teenage and young adult children through church missions and college.
 The proceeds for this event will help relieve the family of some of their financial burdens.